 A relatively challenging but fair start to your round.
 From the whites a good straight drive is needed to get through the funnel of trees and bushes but once you do the fairway opens up nicely.
 Big hitters can try and carry the ditch with their second but most will try to play into the area between the line of trees and the ditch (called the “paddock” by members) leaving them a shot of about 150yds to a green which slopes quite severely from back to front.
 A deep pond awaits the errant shot on the front left hand side of the green.

-Another challenging hole especially when the wind is in its normal direction i.e. into your face, when it plays all of its yardage, and its stroke index of 1.
+Another challenging hole especially when the wind is in its normal direction i.e. into your face, when it plays all of its yardage, and its stroke index of 1 (from either the White or Yellow tees).
 Big hitters will try to carry both the first and second ditches, but most are happy to carry the first leaving a second shot of about 220 yards to a green which looks quite flat but has some subtle slopes and borrows.
 A 5 net 4 is a score that most players would accept without question when standing on the tee.

 A dog leg left hole which offers the long straight hitters a chance to go at the green, but beware, the carry has to be over some very penal rough and the green is usually quite firm so you run the risk of the ball pitching on and then bouncing into the boundary hedge to the side and rear of the green.
 As with all boundary hedges on the course this is out of bounds.